-The Inn hosts a pupillage panel event offering advice about applying for pupillage and ways of boosting your CV ahead of application.
+The Inn hosts a pupillage panel event offering advice about applying for pupillage and ways to boost your application form.
 Students applying for pupillage can have their application form reviewed in a one-to-one session with a practising barrister.
-Those who secure an interview can arrange a mock interview with the Inn.
+Those who secure a pupillage interview can also arrange a mock interview with the Inn.